SitePen/dgrid/README.md

 property, and will call the query() method on the store to retrieve the data to be rendered.
 OnDemandList will can query() with start and count properties so as to only retrieve the necessary objects needed to render the visible rows.
 As the table is scrolled, more query() calls will be made to retrieve additional rows.
+This class provides the following properties/methods:

+* renderQuery(query) - This will render the given query into the list.
+* sort(property, descending) - This will sort the list by the given property.
+The OnDemandList performs this by calling store.query() with the sort attribute with the provided parameters.
+* sortOrder - This holds the current sort order.

 <h2>OnDemandTable</h2>
 The composition of Table and OnDemandList.
 It is nothing more than Table.extend(OnDemandList).